Other-People-UCSD/docs/docs/calla-lily/04-schema.md

 :::note

-It might be noticed that Pink-Currents used to use YAML syntax in frontmatter for the homepage or team page for this data.
+Pink-Currents used to use YAML syntax in frontmatter for the homepage or team page for this data.
 The choice to use JSON was used because Next.js could not read the data from a separate YAML file and put into a JS file through the default webpack configuration.
 To prevent unncessary complexity, we changed the syntax of the data to JSON because it did not require any changes to the configuration to access.

 :::
 ## `forms.json` Data

-The fields in the `forms.json` file include areas for submission form URLs and team application URLs.
+The fields in the `forms.json` file include areas for submission form URLs, team application URLs, and the footer navigation.
 These items are used separately in the submission and team pages, so why are they in a single file?
 To reduce how many files the developer has to click through, we combined similar field data into a centralized file.
 This allows us to essentially "template" using the data in this central file instead of having several fields with the same data that must all be changed individually.
 By making those fields point to the data in this centralized file, the edits will be seen in those areas all at once.
 This makes maintaining the data simpler as verifying that the component works in one part should result in the component working in the other parts of the website.

 :::warning